 There’s a little something for everyone in this tale of what makes a home truly water-wise.
 According to the California-native author Laura Allen, a Water-Wise (or water-smart) home is one that “conserves and reuses water to create ecological and efficient water systems” The most advanced of Water-Wise homes can even be water-neutral, “meaning that no more water is consumed in the home than is collected from the rain.”
 Can you imagine?!
 In this book you’ll find crystal-clear DIY guidance for the planning, design, and implementation of different systems, with gorgeous and relevant illustrations at every turn.
 We especially love the book’s DIY section on greywater systems, covering everything from planning to installation in nearly 100 pages — one of the most comprehensive guides to greywater reuse to date.
 And just a few dozen pages in, you’ll find practical water-saving tips you can start implementing into your daily routine immediately.

 There’s a powerful connection between individual building design choices and the global energy and environmental crises — and world-renowned author Carl Stein provides the perfect explanation.
 Greening Modernism focuses on highlighting the important environmental costs and benefits of current building trends and the implications of each.
 Continued use of finite resources and inefficient design methods, for example, is one contributing factor in the global energy and resource shortage we currently face.
 Increased construction of modern and eco-friendly buildings, however, has caused a reduction in energy and resource demand as well as a reduced need for waste processing.
-Greening Modernism is far from a how-to guidebook — and truthfully, very different than the other books we’ve included here — but it provides the perfect visualization of the positive impact that green building trends have on the planet.
+Greening Modernism is far from a how-to guidebook — and truthfully, very different than the other books we’ve included here — but it provides the perfect visualization of the positive impact that eco green building trends have on the planet.
 If you’re wondering whether your green design choices will really make a difference, you’ll find the answer here.

 Terence Conran, Eco House Book

-What does the absolute perfect green building project look like to you?
+What does the absolute perfect modern, sustainable home design project look like to you?
 You may be picturing a brand-new build that starts with nothing but an empty patch of grass — after all, the greenest buildings tend to be the newest buildings, designed from the very beginning with sustainability in mind.
 But this is not typically the case — many sustainable building endeavors are based around existing structures.
 More and more architects are being hired to design new adaptations for already-existing buildings and homes.
 This growing movement to reuse buildings presents a whole new range of design challenges and opportunities.
 How can an architect make the best use of the building’s structure, while still upping the green ante?
 Old Buildings, New Designs uses a selection of case studies to contrast new construction with the old, and provides powerful insights into the challenges presented by each, as well as how to overcome them.

 Marta Serrats, 150 Best Eco House Ideas